 Three British MI6 agents, including one "on loan" to the American government, are killed under mysterious circumstances within 24 hours while monitoring the operations of Dr. Kananga, the dictator of a small Caribbean island called San Monique.
 One is killed at a meeting of the United Nations.
 The second is stabbed on a street in New Orleans while observing a restaurant called Fillet of Soul; his body is secreted in the coffin of a passing funeral procession.
 The third agent is killed on the island of San Monique during a voodoo rites ceremony; the high priest uses a poisonous snake to kill the man.

 Bond follows Kananga to San Monique, where he subsequently meets Rosie Carver, a CIA double agent, who is subsequently murdered after Bond suspects her of working for Kananga.
 Later he meets the boatman Quarrel, Jr. who takes him to the home of Solitaire.
 Using a stacked deck of tarot cards only showing "The Lovers", Bond seduces her.
-Solitaire, losing her virginity as a result of sleeping with Bond, loses her foresight abilities and is forced into cooperating with Bond to bring down Kananga.
+Solitaire loses her virginity to Bond and also loses her foresight abilities and is forced into cooperating with Bond to bring down Kananga.
 Bond escapes the island with Solitaire on Quarrel Jr's boat and heads for Louisiana.
 When they arrive, Bond escapes Kananga's men in a small craft airport.
 He meets up with Felix Leiter and the two go to the New Orleans Fillet of Soul.
 When Leiter leaves their table momentarily, it drops down into the floor, where Mr. Big awaits Bond.
 Big harshly demands to know if Bond had slept with Solitaire.
 Bond says that the answer is a secret between himself and Solitaire and he'll only reveal the truth to Kananga himself.
 Big suddenly pulls prosthetic makeup from his face, revealing that he is actually Kananga.

 Kananga explains that he is producing two metric tonnes of heroin on San Monique and is protecting the poppy fields with camouflage and by exploiting locals' fear of voodoo and the occult.
 Through his alter ego, Mr. Big, Kananga plans to distribute the heroin free of charge on the market, which will drive all the other drug cartels out of business, increase the number of addicts, and give Kananga a monopoly of the heroin market.
 Using the serial number on Bond's watch, Kananga tests Solitaire's truthsaying powers.
 She fails but Kananga does not reveal the outcome in front of Bond; after Bond is escorted out of the room, he chastises Solitaire harshly for her betrayal and leaves her in the hands of Baron Samedi to be sacrificed in ritual on San Monique.